 - Interferon beta:

-- Interferon beta-1b is also licensed for use in patients with secondary progressive MS but its role in this condition has not been confirmed.
+- Interferon beta-1b is also licensed for use in patients with secondary progressive MS.

 - This is licensed for reducing the frequency of relapses in ambulatory patients with relapsing-remitting MS who have had at least two clinical relapses in the previous two years.